UCL-ECHILD/howto.echild.ac.uk-website/README.md

 1. Create a new GitHub repo from this template and clone it locally (`gh repo create UCL-ECHILD/[NEW-SUBDOMAIN].echild.ac.uk-website --public --template=UCL-ECHILD/SUBDOMAIN.echild.ac.uk-website-quarto-template --clone`
     - don't forget to replace `[NEW-SUBDOMAIN]`!)
-1. Remove/replace all instances of `SUBDOMAIN` across new repo
+1. Remove/replace all instances of `SUBDOMAIN` across new repo.
+Check all files, including:
+    1. .github/workflows/_publish.yml
+    2. pyproject.toml
+    3. web_source/_quarto.yml
 1. Add content/images/favicons/etc.
 1. Update `renv.lock` file (see [R renv documentation](https://rstudio.github.io/renv/articles/renv.html))
+    1.  se renv::snapshot() to write a new renv.lock file.
 1. Update `pyproject.toml` file (see [Python Poetry documentation](https://python1.poetry.org/docs/basic1.usage/))
+    1. pdate line 2.
 1. Amend the `echild.ac.uk` DNS records on Cloudflare
     1. Create SUBDOMAIN pages project (`Workers & Pages > Create [button] > Pages > Upload assets [button]`)
     1. Add DNS CNAME record for SUBDOMAIN (`Workers & Pages > SUBDOMAIN Pages project > Custom Domains`)
     1. Edit Bulk Redirect list (`SUBDOMAIN.pages.dev` -> `SUBDOMAIN.echild.ac.uk`)
+    2. You will need a Cloudfare account and be invited to join and manage the ECHILD account.
+If you do not see any ECHILD details, you have not been invited (or accepted an invitation).
 1. Enable repo access to required GitHub Organization Secrets (`CLOUDFLARE_ID` and `CLOUDFLARE_PAGES_TOKEN`) - only UCL-ECHILD organisation Owners have sufficient rights to do this.
 1. Uncomment lines 4-6 in `.github/workflows/publish.yml`
 1. Remove this SETUP section from this `README.md`
-1. Make and push a commit to the GitHub hosted repo
+1. Make and push a commit to the GitHub hosted repo.
+The workflow .github/workflows/_publish.yml will run the Build and Deploy GitHub Action.
+Wait for this to complete.